ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

 ^^^^^^^^^^^^^

 **Interpretation:**
-Record IDs slated to be dropped for the purposes of this pass.
+Input record IDs slated to be dropped for the purposes of this pass.

 **Specification:**
-A single column called "Record ID."
+A single file in tabular format, with exactly one column called "Input Record ID".
-Every value in the column should be unique and should exist in one of the input datasets.
+Every value in the column should be unique and should exist in the "Record ID" column of one of the input datasets.

 **Example:**

 .. list-table::
    :header-rows: 1

-   * - Record ID
+   * - Input Record ID
    * - input_file_2
    * - input_file_4